 Shaftesbury Tree Group

 Shaftesbury Tree Group prepared The Town Tree Plan for 2020-25, which was presented to Shaftesbury Town Council in February 2020.
 The council greatly appreciated our work and approved the plan with a budget for 5 years.
-We aimed to start planting this winter 2020/21.
-We hoped to involve the community in planting and caring for the trees in their areas and for there to be outreach work in the autumn to find interested people.
+We aimed to start planting in winter 2020/21.

 If you are interested in taking part, do let us know by emailing firstname.lastname@example.org